 This information will be used to assess your ongoing suitability to teach children.

 If you are registered you will only need to complete the renewal of registration process once.
 The responses you give to the questions asked will apply to both registrations.

 Successfully renewing registration in one division will mean that your registration in the other division is also renewed.

 If you are registered in one division and hold non-practising registration in the other division and successfully renew your registration, this will result in you becoming registered in both divisions.

 Special needs requirements for renewal

-You should undertake professional development (PD) activities that develop your capability to teach learners with a disability (special needs).
+Many of you have undertaken professional development (PD) activities that have developed your capability to teach learners with a disability (special needs).

-Learn more about this Special Needs requirement to improve learning outcomes for learners with a disability.
+Find more about Special Needs PD to improve learning outcomes for learners with a disability.

 Recency of practice

 To renew your registration as a teacher, you need to maintain recency of practice by engaging in teaching, equivalent practice or educational leadership during the renewal period.